Harry Milne

-Harry Milne (born 29 October 1996) is a Scottish professional footballer who plays for Scottish Premiership side Heart of Midlothian as a left back or right midfielder.
+Harry Jordon Milne (born 29 October 1996) is a Scottish professional footballer who plays as a left-back or midfielder for Scottish Premiership side Heart of Midlothian.
 He has previously played for Cove Rangers, Culter and Partick Thistle.

+Early life

+Harry Jordon Milne was born on 29 October 1996 in the town of Banchory in Aberdeenshire, Scotland.

 Career

 Cove Rangers

-Milne started his career at Cove Rangers.
-He spent eight years at the club, during which time he won three league titles: the Highland League, Scottish League Two and Scottish League One.
+Milne began his career at Aberdeen-based Cove Rangers.
+During eight years at the club he won three league titles: the Highland League, Scottish League Two and Scottish League One.

 Partick Thistle

 In April 2022, Milne signed a pre-contract agreement for a two-year deal with Partick Thistle.
 Milne made his Partick Thistle debut in a cup game against Kilmarnock, in which Thistle won on penalties.
 Milne scored his first and second goal for Partick Thistle in a 3–2 home defeat to Dundee.

 In July 2023 Milne added an extra year to his deal with Thistle, signing a new one-year contract taking his deal to the end of the 2024–25 season.